ltran1612/CS579-Reverse-Engineering/BinaryReverseEngineeringWithCrackmes/README.md

 7. To get to paper(), by using the same method, I know that rock() call paper().
 So, we need to reach rock().
 8. To get to rock(), by using the same method, I know that main() call rock().
 So, we need to get to rock() from main().
 9. So the general flow is main() -> rock() -> paper() -> scissors() -> lizard() -> spock() -> win().
 10. Looking at main(), I know that the program gets the first command-line argument (I call input).
 Then, it checks the length of input with 16.
 If the length is smaller than 16, or the length is greater than 16, the program errors.
 If the length is 16, we call rock() with input as the argument.
-Thus, the condition to call rock() is inpu.length == 16.
+Thus, the condition to call rock() is input.length == 16.
 11. From rock(), to get to paper(), by updating the parameter type of rock() from long to char*, I found the following conditions:

         (input[1] + input[3] - ipnut[5]) == input[6]

-12. From paper(), to get to scissors(), by doing the same thing as with rock(), I found the following conditions: input[6] ^ input[7] < 0x03
+12. From paper(), to get to scissors(), by doing the same thing as with rock(), I found the following conditions:

+        input[6] ^ input[7] < 0x03

-13. From scissors(), to get to lizard(), by doing the same thing, I found the following conditions: input[10] == input[12]
+13. From scissors(), to get to lizard(), by doing the same thing, I found the following conditions:

+        input[10] == input[12]

-14. From lizard(), to get to spock(), by doing the same thing, I found the following conditions: input[8] ^ input[7] >= 0x04
+14. From lizard(), to get to spock(), by doing the same thing, I found the following conditions:

+        input[8] ^ input[7] >= 0x04

-15. From spcok(), to get to our final goal: win(), by doing the same thing, I found the following conditions: input[8] != input[9]
+15. From spcok(), to get to our final goal: win(), by doing the same thing, I found the following conditions:

+        input[8] != input[9]
         (input[12] ^ input[8] ^ input[9]) != (input[10] < 0x03)
         => case 1: (input[10] < 0x03).
 So, LHS != 1 (True)